sannae/the-notebook/docs/cloud/docker.md

     command
     command
 ```
-Therefore an example would be:
+Therefore an example of handling database migrations on a [PostgreSQL](./../db/postgres.md) container would be:
 ```bash
 # Variables
 containername = YOUR-CONTAINER-NAME